lynchaj/duodyne/25 processor.80c188/README.md

 ### BIOS
  The firmware in the BIOS folder is a subset of the SBC-188 firmware.
 It currently runs MS-DOS 3.3 and supports PPIDE drives on the Duodyne Disk IO card.
 It requires a RAMROM card and can be used as a primary or secondary CPU.
 The RAMROM RTC is supported.

+ Disk IO P9 must be jumpered for DREQ0 and J7 for EIRQx (TBD) UART must be jumpered for EIRQx (tbd)

 #### BIOS ToDo:
 * DiskIO Floppy Drive Support
 * Checksum Bug.